Not all banks are the same. But it turns out that many bank and credit union intranets fit similar patterns.

 Read our white paper on social intranets and employee engagement for more examples, data and best practices in this area.

-4 takeaways for bank intranet teams
+4 takeaways for financial intranet teams

 Based on all of these patterns and a few intranet best practices, here are some recommendations that can help any bank or credit union intranet be a success: